 Yes.
 Some people, such as Orthodox Jews and Seventh Day Adventists, practice their religious faith by worshipping from sundown on Friday until sundown on Saturday.
 Others, like many practicing Muslims, observe a weekly Friday (“jummah”) congregational prayer, and also observe five daily time sensitive prayers.
 Therefore, they may be required to be away from work and study during these times.
 These practices may all trigger the duty to accommodate.

 No. Christianity is a religion like any other, and the right to accommodation is similar to those in other faith communities.

-Ryerson policy notes that “Religious, Aboriginal or spiritual observances are often highly personal and subjective.
+TMU policy notes that “Religious, Indigenous or spiritual observances are often highly personal and subjective.
 This requires that instructors accept the sincerely held beliefs of students at face value and accommodate and address issues, through informal or formal procedures detailed in this policy."

 Members of a given faith who are more observant on some issues are not taking advantage of their religion, they simply experience or express their faith differently from other members of their faith.

 Each person’s needs are unique and must be considered afresh when an accommodation request is made.
 What might work for one person may not work for others.
 Accommodations may also need to be revisited over time to make sure they continue to meet a person’s needs appropriately.

 While every effort has been made to ensure the accuracy and a reasonable compilation of dates, we encourage you to reach out to Human Rights Services to advise of any errors or omissions of religious observances dates at firstname.lastname@example.org or 416-979-5349.